 We are proud to celebrate Cottage Grove’s mining and Victorian-era heritage.
 Since the celebration first began people have always dressed up in period costumes during Bohemia Mining Days.
 Now, we are developing programs and entertainment that brings our mining heritage and Cottage Grove’s pioneer history to life!

 The Bohemia Mine Owners Association has been a valuable mining history partner for nearly 60 years.
 These modern-day miners teach young and old how to pan for real gold.
-Located in the SW corner of Coiner Park in BMD’s Cultural Heritage Village, the BMOA sets up a replica of a miner’s cabin, provides a display of antique mining artifacts and offers gold panning for a small fee.
+Located in the SW corner of Coiner Park in BMD’s Cultural Heritage area, the BMOA sets up a replica of a miner’s cabin, provides a display of antique mining artifacts and offers gold panning for a small fee.

 The Cottage Grove Prospectors & Golddiggers Club created Bohemia Mining Days waaay back in 1959 as an annual tradition to keep our community's unique and colorful history alive for future generations.
 In 1964, they began the Miners Breakfast on the Mountain event on Sunday mornings at Bohemia Saddle Park, approximately 40 miles SE of Cottage Grove in the Bohemia Mining District.
 As the event’s popularity began drawing hundreds of diners, staffing issues forced the Club to hand off the festival planning duties to a group of community volunteers who have kept the tradition alive to the present day.